lokeshchoudharyprogrammer/tech/README.md

 # TECH
-# Working on the project day-4 also buy a domain
+# Working on the project day-4